Myths and Facts About Gun Violence in America

 The right to self defense is a longstanding part of our common law.
 "Stand Your Ground" laws passed by states in recent years change that well-established law so that citizens no longer have a duty to retreat from dangerous situations, even in public places when they can safely do so.
 Texas A&M research shows the laws do not deter crime and that states that have passed these laws have more murders.
 "Stand Your Ground" laws also appear to make racial disparities in our legal system more pronounced.
 According to anUrban Institute study of states with "Stand Your Ground" laws, a white shooter who kills a black victim is much more likely to be ruled justified than a black shooter kills a white victim.
 Whatever the original intent of these new laws, the facts show they are making our communities less safe.

 Myth: Guns don’t kill people – people kill people.

-Fact: More guns means more gun murders and more gun suicides.
+Fact: More guns mean more gun murders and more gun suicides.

 Myth: America’s gun laws don’t work.

 Fact: Research demonstrates the effectiveness of a wide range of gun laws, including: